 For the purpose of the test of 25.3, the temperature rise of external parts of insulating material not necessary to retain current-carrying parts and parts of the earthing circuit in position, even though they are in contact with them, shall also be determined.

-19.102 In addition to the tests of 19.101, adaptors with incorporated components are tested as in 19.101 item a) but with the incorporated components not short circuited or disconnected and with a test current which is the lowest between the rated current of the incorporated overcurrent protective device, if any, and the rated current of the plugs that can be inserted.
+19.102 In addition to the tests of 19.101, adaptors with incorporated components are tested as in 19.101 (item a) but with the incorporated components not short circuited or disconnected and with a test current which is the lowest between the rated current of the incorporated overcurrent protective device, if any, and the rated current of the plugs that can be inserted.
 Incorporated components, other than the overcurrent protective devices, shall be operated during the test in the worst case conditions with regard to power dissipation.
 Where incorporated components need their rated voltage to operate, the test voltage shall be the rated voltage.

 For those tests, in addition to the verification of the temperature rise of the terminals, terminations and clamping units according to Fig. 39, the maximum temperature rise of accessible metal parts shall be measured and shall not be higher than 30 K and of accessible non-metallic parts not higher than 40 K.